-Students may use the Student Lot B (along Franklin Street marked "RACC Parking"), Student Lot E (northwest side of campus off of Front Street), and the Front and Washington Street parking garage.
+Students may use the Student Lot B (along Franklin Street marked "RACC Parking") and Student Lot E (northwest side of campus off of Front Street).

-Students requiring handicapped parking will find spaces on all lots as well as along Front Street in front of Penn Hall.
+Students requiring handicapped parking will find spaces on all lots as well as along Front Street in front of Weitz Hall.

 For those students who desire an escort to their car, please contact Safety and Security at extension 6291.

-Parking permits must be obtained within the first two weeks of the semester in the lobby of Penn Hall.
-Students should display their parking hang tag any time they are parked on campus or in the parking garage.
+Parking permits must be obtained within the first two weeks of the semester in the lobby of Weitz Hall.
+Students should display their parking hang tag any time they are parked on campus.

 Lost and Found

 All students must obtain a student id card.
 Visit the Security Desk in Weitz Hall during the first week of the semester.
 Hours are listed below.

 |Monday - Thursday||8AM - 4:30PM|

 REMEMBER - You must have your RACC student ID card or State ID in order to have your ID card updated or made.
 A student ID is required for all students.
 ID pictures are taken at the beginning of each semester at the Safety and Security desk in Weitz Hall.
 Students are required to show their student IDs to access the library, computer labs, testing center, fitness center, all events that are free to students, and other campus resources.
 Students must also present their student ID to purchase books in the Bookstore.